renovatebot/renovate/docs/usage/nuget.md

 }
 ```

-When using Azure DevOps, you can use `pkgs.dev.azure.com` as host name.
+When using Azure DevOps, you can use `pkgs.dev.azure.com` as `matchHost` value.

 <!-- prettier-ignore -->
 !!! note